 Packaging and plastic

-- Bunnings is a signatory to the APCO and is committed to its target of 100 per cent sustainable packaging by 2025.
-During the year, Bunnings worked with suppliers to understand requirements to transition to sustainable packaging by 2025 and embedded the APCO’s Sustainable Packaging Guidelines into its packaging guidelines and range review process.
+As a signatory to APCO, Bunnings is committed to its target of 100 per cent sustainable packaging by 2025.
+During the financial year, Bunnings continued to work with suppliers to understand requirements to transition to sustainable packaging by 2025 and incorporated APCO’s Sustainable Packaging Guidelines into its packaging guidelines and range review process.

-- Bunnings also introduced the Australasian Recycling Label (ARL) to several products to help customers better understand packaging recycling and will continue to implement the ARL to additional products next financial year.
+Bunnings also continued to include the Australasian Recycling Label (ARL) on packs to help customers better understand packaging recycling, with over 500 products now displaying ARL information.
+Bunnings will continue to work with suppliers to implement the ARL to additional products in the coming years.

 GRI 103-1, GRI 103-2, GRI 103-3, GRI 306-2